-The dashboard is attractive and easy to follow thanks to visualizations that include dials, charts and graphs.
+The dashboard is attractive and easy to follow thanks to visualizations that include dials, charts, and graphs.
 You get to see live data on your server’s performance plus alerts that notify of unexpected error conditions should they arise.
-The carry out data is stored for two years, and then enables you to perform full analysis of the server’s performance.
+The carry-out data is stored for two years and then enables you to perform full analysis of the server’s performance.

 You can set up user accounts to access your server monitor and create roles that limit the views that each user type can get to.
 Reports can be shared by sending out emails with links to relevant data.
-This is a much easier way to deliver reports to manager and enables them to receive information represented in a blend of graphical formats, not just tables of records.
+This is a much easier way to deliver reports to managers and enables them to receive information represented in a blend of graphical formats, not just tables of records.

 The features of your server that are logged by Monitis include:

 - CPU performance